Hosting a Food Swap 101

 The food brings you together, but the feeling

-belonging is what keeps you together.
+of belonging is what keeps you together.

 In addition to food, everyone will be exchanging stories and great laughter.
 A simple Food Swap event can make a profound impact in one’s life.
 It can bring perfect strangers together and ignite new friendships — friendships that could potentially last a lifetime.